marekboodt/Security-Scanning-Repo/DAST-README.md

 ## 🚀 How It Works

 You add a small snippet to your repository’s workflow.
-That snippet calls the DAST workflow here and runs OWASP ZAP against your target URL.
+That snippet runs OWASP ZAP against your target URL.
+Use localhost when you start the app inside CI; use the public/staging URL if your app is reachable from the internet.

 - You provide the target URL (and optionally start your app inside the workflow).
 - The workflow runs ZAP and uploads results.